machal/cssmine-content/flexbox-priklady.md

 flex box items.

 You can clearly see that an empty text node (i.e. text not wrapped in a div) can be considered a flexbox item.
-In our case, it is the „Really long caption…".
+In our case, it is the "Really long caption…".

 Now let's display this situation in an image: